17 Injured, 1 Arrest in Explosion During Seizure of Illegal Fireworks in South LA

-Seventeen people, including 10 law enforcement officers, were injured and several cars and houses were damaged Wednesday night when police attempted to safely detonate illegal explosives seized in South Los Angeles.
+Seventeen people, including 10 law enforcement officers, were injured and several cars and houses were damaged Wednesday night when a bomb squad attempted to safely detonate illegal explosives seized in a South Los Angeles neighborhood.

 U.S. & World